Bloopers©, Goofs, Mistakes

 In the very beginning of the episode, the wheels on the Mystery Machine are not actually turning.

-Although Granny and Dribbles are not in the episode, they do appear in the bus.
+Although Granny and Dribbles are not in this episode, they do appear in the bus.

 Shaggy goes to bed fully dressed.